influxdata/docs-v2/content/v2.0/process-data/manage-tasks/task-run-history.md

 ---
 title: View task run history and logs
 description: >
-  View task run histories and logs using the InfluxDB user interface or the `influx` command line interface.
+  View task run histories and logs using the InfluxDB UI or the `influx` CLI.
 menu:
   v2_0:
     name: View run history